-As of March 31, 2013, the Operating Company had unfunded commitments on revolving credit facilities and bridge facilities of \$10,500 and \$0, respectively.
-The Operating Company did not have any unfunded commitments in the form of a delayed draw or other future funding commitments as of March 31, 2013.
-Any unfunded commitments are disclosed on the Operating Company's Consolidated Schedule of Investments as of March 31, 2013.
+As of March 31, 2014, the Operating Company had unfunded commitments on revolving credit facilities and bridge facilities of \$6,900 and \$0, respectively.
+The Operating Company had unfunded commitments in the form of a delayed draw or other future funding commitments of \$7,725 as of March 31, 2014.
+The unfunded commitments on revolving credit facilities are disclosed on the Operating Company's Consolidated Schedule of Investments as of March 31, 2014.

-As of December 31, 2012, the Operating Company had unfunded commitments on revolving credit facilities and bridge facilities of \$10,500 and \$0, respectively.
-The Operating Company did not have any unfunded commitments in the form of a delayed draw or other future funding commitments as of December 31, 2012.
-Any unfunded commitments are disclosed on the Operating Company's Consolidated Schedule of Investments as of December 31, 2012.
+As of December 31, 2013, the Operating Company had unfunded commitments on revolving credit facilities and bridge facilities of \$15,500 and \$0, respectively.
+The Operating Company did not have any unfunded commitments in the form of a delayed draw or other future funding commitments as of December 31, 2013.
+The unfunded commitments on revolving credit facilities are disclosed on the Operating Company's Consolidated Schedule of Investments as of December 31, 2013.

-Investment Risk Factor - First and second lien debt that the Operating Company invests in is entirely, or almost entirely, rated below investment grade or may be unrated.
-These loans are considered speculative because of the credit risk of the issuers.
-Such issuers are considered more likely than investment grade issuers to default on their payments of interest and principal and such defaults could reduce the net asset value and income distributions of the Operating Company.
+Investment risk factors-First and second lien debt that the Operating Company invests in is entirely, or almost entirely, rated below investment grade or may be unrated.
+These debt investments are considered speculative because of the credit risk of the issuers.
+Such issuers are considered more likely than investment grade issuers to default on their payments of interest and principal and such risk of default could reduce the net asset value and income distributions of the Operating Company.
 First and second lien debt may also lose significant market value before a default occurs.
-Furthermore, an active trading market may not exist for these first and second lien loans.
+Furthermore, an active trading market may not exist for these first and second lien debt investments.
 This illiquidity may make it more difficult to value the debt.